The Taste Of The Wild Dog Food Review: Tested & Evaluated 2023

 Since we like the varied protein sources and the overall composition, we’re giving this brand 4 out of 5 in this category.

 This brand’s ingredient lists are short and sweet.
-Besides the main ingredients (2 to 3 proteins and 2 to 3 main carbohydrates), the rest of the list is short.
+Besides the main ingredients (two to three proteins and two to three main carbohydrates), the rest of the list is short.
 Nevertheless, they have added a few gems worth mentioning:

 There are also some extra veggies added to the recipes, but their proportion is minimal.

-We like the additives in these recipes, so we’re giving Taste of the Wild 4 out of 5 in this category.
+We like the additives in these recipes, so our panel is giving Taste of the Wild 4 out of 5 in this category.

 This brand offers a relatively limited variety when compared to other classic dog foods available in Australia.
 Nevertheless, there’s enough variety to accommodate most dogs.
-For example, you have the choice between grained and grain-free recipes, and the prey line features three recipes based around a specific protein type instead of a mix (trout, turkey, or beef).
+For example, I had the choice between grained and grain-free recipes for my pupper, and the prey line features three recipes based around a specific protein type instead of a mix (trout, turkey, or beef).

 Most of their offer is mixed-protein recipes that are supposed to imitate what a “wild canine” would eat.
 You also have Taste Of The Wild puppy food available, with two different recipes to accommodate your puppy’s taste (high prairie and pacific stream).